MSRConnections/Azure-training-course/Content/Stream Analytics/StreamAnalyticsHOL.md

 In this exercise, you will generate a shared-access signature token for the event hub created in [Exercise 1](#Exercise1) and copy it, along with the event hub URL, into a Node.js application that will be used to send events to the event hub in Exercise 3.

-1. Neither the Classic Portal nor the Preview Portal currently provides an interface for generating SAS tokens.
+1. Neither the Classic Portal nor the Azure Portal currently provides an interface for generating SAS tokens.
 Therefore, you will generate a token using a Node.js utility named sas.js provided with this lab.
 Begin by opening a terminal window.

 1. Verify that Node.js is installed on your computer by executing the following command: